 Here's what you need to know about building your own raised garden beds.

 Before getting to work, make sure you're choosing the best location for your garden.
 Most vegetables need at least eight hours of direct sunlight for optimal yields so if you're thinking about tomatoes and peppers, make sure your area gets lots of sun.
 Root vegetables like potatoes and carrots will do well with a bit of shade, and leafy greens can tolerate shade the best.

-A raised bed will help you make the most of a garden location that doesn't drain well, but you still want to avoid anywhere water tends to pool in your yard as this isn't good for the plants and will lead to deterioration of your beds.
+A raised bed will help you make the most of a garden location that doesn't drain well, but you still want to avoid anywhere water tends to pool in your yard as this isn't good for the plants and will lead to the deterioration of your beds.

 Preparing the Area

 With a traditional garden, establishing new growing areas usually means digging up the grass and clearing it away.
 Raised beds allow you to build right on top of existing turf; simply cover the ground with a few layers of newspaper first.
 You also don't need to worry if nearby trees have shallow root systems close to the surface--just build right over them.
 All you need to clear away are large stones and other non-organic debris.